apache/streampipes-website/documentation/docs/06_extend-tutorial-data-sinks.md

 Configure your IDE to provide an environment variable called ``SP_DEBUG`` with value ``true`` when starting the project.

-Execute the main method in the class `Init` we've just created, open a web browser and navigate to http://localhost:8090 (or the port you have assigned).

-The services automatically registers itself in StreamPipes.
+Execute the main method in the class `Init` we've just created.
+The service automatically registers itself in StreamPipes.

 To install the created element, open the StreamPipes UI and follow the manual provided in the [user guide](03_use-install-pipeline-elements.md).